jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

    * E.g. kŭatro is kŭat-ro, not kŭa-tro.
    * E.g. kast has to be kast.
 However, Mundolingŭo word forming evades the case for most times.
    * J and ŭ do not count as final-consonant here.
 They also do not count as the second, third etc. initial-consonant.
-1. Preferably break between two non-j-ŭ-consonants.
-E.g. kŭatro is kŭat-ro, not kŭa-tro.
 1. Do not break j or ŭ from the vowel directly before it, unless in the case of the following statement.
    * E.g. oja is oj-a, not o-ja.
 1. If j or ŭ does not have a vowel directly before it, but have one directly after it, do not break inbetween.
-   * E.g. kjal is kjal, not kj-al.
+   * E.g. ukjal is u-kjal, not uk-jal.
    * It is a simple conclusion from the rule of one vowel, one syllable.
    * However, when there is still j or ŭ directly after the vowel, the break must be there if it is necessary to break syllables.
       * E.g. kjaj (no necessarity to break), kja-ja (need to break), kŭaj, kŭa-ja, kjaŭ, kja-ŭø, kŭøŭ, kŭø-ŭæ.